- Capital: Stockholm

 Arlanda is the largest airport in Stockholm.
-Both the Norwegian, Finnair, and SAS provide several flights a day to Stockholm and Gothenburg from Helsinki, Tampere and Turku.
-Finland has no direct connection to southern Sweden, so the most common approach is to use the Copenhagen airport..
+Norwegian, Finnair, and SAS provide several flights a day to Stockholm and Gothenburg from Helsinki, Tampere and Turku.
+Finland has no direct connection to southern Sweden, so the most common approach is to use the Copenhagen airport.

-Sweden and Stockholm in particular, has become familiar to many Finns tourists thanks to cruises.
-From Helsinki and Turku to Stockholm is a regular service with Viking Line TallinkSilja cruise liner.
-From Naantali to Kapellskär are operated by Finnlines, Vaasa Uuma, RG Line and Wasaline.
+Sweden, and Stockholm in particular, has become familiar to many Finnish tourists thanks to the frequent cruises between the two countries.
+The Viking Line and TallinkSilja ships offer regular cruises from Helsinki and Turku to Stokholm.
+The lines from Naantali to Kapellskär are operated by Finnlines, Vaasa Uuma, RG Line and Wasaline.

 Photo: Flickr – Hector Melo A.